jeremyfelt/webconference-2014/talk.md

 In fact, the more members of your team that can be involved in the push from development to production, the better.
 This allows that many more incremental improvements without a central gatekeeper.

-## what does this entail?
+## What does this entail?

 Ok.
 I’m getting to the point.

 What does all of this entail?
 How do you create a workflow that gets things from development to production in a painless, carefree manner?

 There are 4 parts.
-Each shares 2 key pieces.
+Each part shares 2 key pieces.

-Version Control, Provisioning, Deployment, Testing
+Parts: Version Control, Provisioning, Deployment, Testing

 Throughtout these four parts, as a whole and individually, we should focus on two things.

-Establish a workflow.
+Pieces: Establish a workflow.
 Include everyone.

 Let's get into it.